mdinicola/supereffective/README.md

 ## Maintenance scripts

 - `pnpm build`: builds the website.
-- `pnpm update:packages`: update all dependencies to their latest version (a shortcut for `pnpm update -r --latest`).
-- `pnpm update:data`: update the data from `itsjavi/supereffective-assets` repo, and regenerates data-dependent code, like the consts with IDs for Pokemon, moves, etc.
+- `pnpm codegen`: pulls the data from `itsjavi/supereffective-assets` repo, and generates all necessary code (including CSS).

 For other scripts, please check the `package.json` files.